 The Regulatory Landmine

 From a quality perspective, a poorly made detox gummy is more dangerous than a poorly made multivitamin.
-Why?
 Because consumers expect a "cleansing" product to be pure.
-If a batch develops mold due to incorrect water activity levels, or if the gummy separates and spoils on the shelf, you're not just failing a quality test-you're putting a product with a contamination risk into a market that demands trust.
+If a batch develops mold from incorrect water activity, or the gummy separates and spoils on the shelf, you're not just failing a quality test—you're putting a product with a contamination risk into a market that demands trust.

 The Bottom Line